Shmakov/kroger-cli/README.md

 ### TODO

-* Command Line Arguments, to allow something like that: `kroger-cli --clip-digital-coupons`
 * Purchased items (receipt data) Excel export, which could be useful for budgeting/categorization/filtering
 * Notification on when certain items go on sale